 Further, while a plaintiff in a civil trial would have to foot the costs of experts (though potentially only after the case is done), NVICP covers reasonable expert fees.
 Since expert witnesses can be very, very expensive, this is a big deal.

 - Proximate Cause/scope of liability: This is not often an issue in vaccine injury cases.

-- Statute of limitations: as in the civil courts, NVICP has a statute of limitation, using the pretty common period of three years.
-However, in the regular civil courts the clock of limitations stops for a minor – in other words, the period in which you’re a child doesn’t count against you, and the statute of limitations’ period only starts running when you hit majority, at 18 year old.
+- The statute of limitations: as in the civil courts, NVICP has a statute of limitations, using a pretty common period of three years.
+However, in the regular civil courts, the clock of limitations stops for a minor – in other words, the period in which you’re a child doesn’t count against you, and the statute of limitations’ period only starts running when you hit majority, at 18 years old.
 Like other government programs, NVICP doesn’t do that: it runs the clock of limitations from the first symptom of injury.
 As I’ve said before, for a program designed to be generous, this isn’t the best choice.
 Allowing tolling for children or lengthening the period of limitations would be a better choice.